cassiozen/mithryn-ttrpg/players guide.md

 Your character is defined by six Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

-There are six Ability Scores: three physical (Agility, Strength and Finesse) and three mental (Insight, Presence and Knowledge).
+There are six Ability Scores: three physical (Agility, Strength, and Finesse) and three mental (Insight, Presence, and Knowledge).

 - **Agility** — Speed, nimbleness, quick reactions to danger
   *Examples: Sprint, Leap, Maneuver*